Ohio in Pictures: 22 Beautiful Places to Photograph

 Accommodation: Top-Rated Resorts in Ohio

-- Best National & State Parks in Ohio
+- Read More: Best National & State Parks in Ohio

 2. Amish Country

-The rolling hills of Ohio's Amish country in Holmes County and the simple way of life of those who live here are tranquil.
+Beautiful pictures can be found in rolling hills of Ohio's Amish country in Holmes County.
+The simple way of life of those who live here is tranquil.
 The back roads in Amish country have scenes of horses and buggies sharing the roadways with cars, and overalls drying on the clotheslines.
 The beauty of photographing in Amish country is that no agenda is needed.
 Just drive in one direction, and opportunities present themselves.

 3. Magee Marsh